OCA/stock-logistics-barcode/stock_barcodes/README.rst

 #.
 Create new inventory with "Select products manually" option.
 #.
 Start inventory.
 #.
 Click to "Scan barcodes" smart button.
 #.
-Start read barcodes.
+Start reading barcodes.

 Barcode interface for picking operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You can use the barcode interface in a picking or an operation type, the mainly
+You can use the barcode interface in a picking or an operation type, the main
 difference is that if you open the barcode interface from a picking, this
-picking is locked and you read product for it.
+picking is locked and you read products for it.

 To use the barcode interface on picking operations:

 #.
 Go to *Inventory*.
 #.
 Click on scanner button on any operation type.
 #.
-Start read barcodes.
+Start reading barcodes.

 To use the barcode interface on a picking:

 #.
 Go to *Inventory > Transfers*.
 #.
 Click to "Scan barcodes" smart button.
 #.
-Start read barcodes.
+Start reading barcodes.

 The barcode scanner interface has two operation modes.
 In both of them user
 can scan: